 Illustration 4: The Queues Tab

-If an image does not require any file preparation, you can drag and drop it directly from the file browser tab to a RIP Queue.
+If an image does not require any file preparation, you can Drag and Drop it directly from the file browser tab to a RIP Queue.
 You will be asked whether or not you would like to generate a preview.
-If you select not to generate a preview, the image will display as "Preview not available" when added to a layout.
+If you select to not generate a preview, the image will display as Preview not available when added to a layout.

-You can also drag and drop files between Queues for fast processing.
-Any time you drag a queue entry to a print unit that does not have an identical setup, you will be informed that you must RIP the file with the destination unit’s Imaging Configuration.
-When dragging directly to a Print Queue, the file will be submitted to the RIP Queue, and the RIP Queue Edit window (Illustration 5) will automatically launch.
-Check "Print at first opportunity" and select the number of copies to print to RIP the job and forward it to the Print Queue.
+You can also Drag and Drop the entries between Queues, for faster processing.
+Any time you drag an entry to a print unit that does not have an identical setup, you will be informed that you must RIP the file with the destination unit’s Imaging Configuration.
+When dragging directly to a Print Queue, the file will be submitted to the RIP Queue, and the Edit window (Illustration 5) will automatically launch.
+Check the Print at first opportunity option and set the number of Copies to print, to RIP the job and send it to the Print Queue.

-Initiates the RIP process for job or jobs selected.
-When RIP process is complete, job(s) will appear in the print queue with zero copies.
+Initiates the RIP process for the selected job(s).
+When the RIP process is complete, job(s) will appear in the corresponding Print Queue with zero copies.

-Initiates the RIP and Print process for job or jobs selected.
-When RIP process is complete, job(s) will appear in the print queue with default of 1 copy.
+Initiates the RIP and Print process for job(s).
+When RIP process is complete, job(s) will appear in the corresponding Print Queue with copy of "1".

-Opens selected job(s) on the layout tab.
+Opens selected job(s) on the Layout tab.

 The operation of this selection is based on the number of jobs selected (see below).
 For a single job, Show Properties can also be launched by double clicking the job.